Senior Technical Product Manager - API • SE Ranking

 What went wrong:

-- Setup abandonment: 60%+ of users dropped off during the Node.js installation step.
-We were asking SEO professionals to become developers.
+- Setup abandonment: most users abandoned during the Node.js install step.
+I was effectively asking SEO professionals to become developers.

-- Wrong pricing model: Monthly subscription made sense for heavy users, but most users wanted occasional queries.
+- Wrong pricing model: a monthly subscription made sense for heavy users, but most people wanted occasional queries.
 The commitment felt too high for "let me just try this."

-- Support burden: The few users who completed setup generated constant support tickets about configuration issues, updates breaking, and localhost problems.
+- Support burden: the few users who finished setup generated constant tickets about config issues, breaking updates, and localhost problems.

-The signal we almost missed: Users who successfully set it up loved it.
-The product worked—the delivery mechanism didn't.
-This insight drove V2.
+The signal I almost missed: the users who got it running loved it.
+The product worked — the delivery mechanism didn't.
+That insight drove V2.

 V2: Remote + Pay-as-You-Go